TULiberalArts/Philosophy/pages/graduate.md

 title: Graduate
 permalink: /graduate/
 description: >-
   Earn an MA or PhD in Philosophy at Temple University.
-We are a small and vibrant community of graduate students and philosophy faculty in Philadelphia.
+We are a vibrant community of graduate students and philosophy faculty in Philadelphia.
 keywords: >-
   graduate program in philosophy, MA in philosophy, PhD in philosophy, philosophy fellowships